CodeGRAG: Bridging the Gap between Natural Language and Programming Language via Graphical Retrieval Augmented Generation: Experiments

 \subsection{Impacts of the Components of the Graphical View (\textbf{RQ5})}

-In this section, we adjust the inputs of the graph components to the LLMs as the external knowledge.
+In this section, we adjust the inputs of the graphical components to the LLMs.
 Concretely, we study the information contained in node names, edge names, and the topological structure.
 The results are presented in Table~\ref{tab:gv}.

 The edge type refers to the type of flows between operands (child, read, write, etc.), the node type refers to the type of operands (DeclStmt, temp, etc.), the node name refers to the name of the intermediate variables, and the topological information refers to the statistics of the concrete numbers of different types of edges.
 From the results, we can observe that 1) the edge features matter the most in constructing the structural view of code blocks for enhancement, 2) the type of nodes expresses the most in representing operands information, and 3) the overall structure of the graphical view also gives additional information.